 With a population estimated at 1.6 million, it’s little wonder that West London, an area encompassing boroughs such as Kensington and Chelsea, Hammersmith and Fulham, and Brent – where The Collective Old Oak is located – is extremely vibrant.
-From museums and art galleries to trendy bars and restaurants to spend your evenings, and pretty parks to laze away the day, residents of the area and visitors are spoiled for choice for things to do – building up the argument for West being best.
+From museums and galleries to bars, restaurants and pretty parks, residents and visitors are spoilt for choice.
+You heard it here first – West is best.
 Here, we look at some of the most unusual and exciting things to do in the area.

 Explore the Design Museum and Holland Park

-Free to enter, the Design Museum (pictured above) is the largest museum in the world devoted to contemporary design in many forms, from architecture to fashion, graphic design to products.
-They also run a host of events throughout the year, from footwear designing workshops to entrepreneurship discussions and talks by designers.
+Free to enter, the Design Museum (pictured above) is the largest museum in the world devoted to contemporary design in its many forms: from architecture to fashion, graphic design to products.
+They also run a host of events throughout the year, like footwear designing workshops, entrepreneurship discussions and talks by designers.

 It’s also handily located next to Holland Park, one of London’s best parks for wildlife spotting.

-Holland Park has a stunningly beautiful Japanese Garden featuring peacocks and several acres of woodland – you’ll forget you’re in the middle of the city.
+Holland Park has several acres of woodland and a stunning Japanese Garden with peacocks!
+You’ll soon forget you’re in the middle of the city.